W-algebras associated to surfaces: Shuffle algebras

 \begin{proof} \emph{of Claim \ref{claim:pair 1}:} Let us re-run the argument that proved Claim \ref{claim:pair 2} with $R'$ replaced by $P$ of \eqref{eqn:claim pair}.
 Because of the extra factors $1 - \frac {z_{i+1}}{q_2z_i}$ in the denominator of $P$, equality \eqref{eqn:jor} does not hold as stated anymore.
 Instead, we have:

-because as we move the contours toward $|z_1| \gg ... \gg |z_k|$, we can now pick up residues from the poles $z_{i+1} = q_2^{-1} z_i$.
+because as we move the contours from $|z_1| = ... = |z_k|$ toward $|z_1| \gg ... \gg |z_k|$, we can now pick up residues from the poles $z_{i+1} = q_2^{-1} z_i$.
 To prove Claim \ref{claim:pair 1}, it suffices to prove that none of the summands in the right-hand side of \eqref{eqn:ah} has a pole when $q$ is a root of unity.
-Corresponding to any composition $k = n_1+...+n_t$, the integrand that appears in \eqref{eqn:ah} takes the form:
+Corresponding to any composition $k = n_1+...+n_t$, the integrand \eqref{eqn:ah} is of the form:

-and then we specialize the variables to $z_{n_1+...+n_{s-1}+a} = w_s q_2^{-a+1}$ and evaluate the residues in the limit $|w_1| \gg ... \gg |w_t|$.
-The limit does not produce any poles, for the same reason why the residue at $\infty$ of $(x-\gamma y)^{-1}$ first in the variable $x$ and then in the variable $y$ is a Laurent polynomial, regardless of the constant $\gamma$.
-Therefore, the only thing we have to check is that none of the linear factors in the denominator of \eqref{eqn:tina} vanishes when $q$ is a root of unity, which is clear since all of these linear factors are of the form $1-q_1q_2^a$, $1-q_2^a$, $1-pq_2^a$ for various integers $a$.
+The fact that the contribution of \eqref{eqn:tina} to \eqref{eqn:ah} does not produce any poles when $q$ is a root of unity is a consequence of the following observations. \\